NotBad5/notbad-helper/README.md

 # notbad-helper
 FiveM script, function to get name from hash key.

 Works in client and server sided scripts.
+Works on non addon entities.

 Functions:
 - GetPedName(hashKey)